Skip to content

 The Offset print quality

 Offset prints: it is a very confusing word, because it can refer to several technologies.
-It basically means that the ink is transferred from one drum to the paper and not directly applied on the paper.
+It basically means that the ink is transferred from one drum to the paper and not directly applied on the paper but on plates.

 Thermal printer, Dye-Sublimation prints